JWT Validator rule

 -----END PUBLIC KEY-----

 Extract into $token Required.
-Use one or more of the custom key properties to specify the location of the token in the request.
-If none are found, this rule passes the request to the next rule.
+Use one or more of the following properties to specify where to find the token in the request.
+The rule checks locations in this order and uses the first match: Custom Header Keys, Custom Query String Parameter Keys, Authorization Header, Custom Cookie Key.
+If the token isn't found in any location, this rule passes the request to the next rule.

 Custom Header Keys The name of one or more header keys to check for the token.
 Click + to add more.